exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 For administrative purposes, you need to get the names in alphabetical order.

-Define the `sorted_names()` function that takes 1 argument: `queue`, which is the list of people standing in the queue.
+Define the `sorted_names()` function that takes 1 argument: `queue`, which is the list of people standing in the queue, and returns a sorted copy of the list.

 ```python
 >>> sorted_names(queue=["Natasha", "Steve", "Eltran", "Natasha", "Rocket"])